 picky discerning ones might be suspicious.

 You can cook the rice in the soaking liquid, however, it may have a sour-ish flavor that is unpleasant to some.
-Others don’t mind a sour flavor, but my family is kind of particular about that so I rinse the rice well.
+You may want to rinse the rice well after soaking.

 I check it occasionally (DO NOT take off the lid!) after a couple hours to make sure it doesn’t get too done My crock pots tend to cook “fast”.
 Please, resist the urge to take the lid off and stir.
 Just like with cooking rice on the stove, you do not want to lift the lid and let that steamy goodness out.